 Show that the diagonals of a parallelogram divide it into four triangles of equal area.

-[Hint: From D and B, draw perpendiculars to AC.]
+[Hint : From A and C, draw perpendiculars to BD.]

 In the following figure, ABC and BDE are two equilateral triangles such that D is the mid-point of BC.
 If AE intersects BC at F, show that